Your brand was mentioned 47 times in ChatGPT answers last week. What did that tell you?

 Walk into any demo of an AI brand monitoring product and one metric will lead the conversation: mention count.
 Sometimes it gets a prettier name.
 Share of voice.
 Coverage rate.
 Visibility index.
 The underlying calculation is the same.
 Count the times your brand surfaces across a set of AI answers and plot it over time.

-This metric got popular for reasons that have little to do with what buyers need.
+This metric got popular for reasons of practicality.
 It is cheap to compute.
 It is easy to chart.
 It compares neatly across competitors.
-Once you start reporting it, it creates a story your team can tell internally.
+Once you start reporting it, it tends to create a story your team can tell internally.
 Our mentions went up thirty percent this quarter.

 That story sounds like progress.
-The question is whether the number has any relationship to the thing you actually care about.
+Whether the number has any relationship to what your team actually wants to know is a separate question.

 Three ways a mention can deceive you